Coverage floors and fail-closed CLI/reporting paths

 The release also tightens config include resolution, plugin subprocess paths, and doctor/plugin exit semantics so profile-specific failures are more stable.
 Reporting gets stronger fail-closed schema behavior through network refcounting and schema patch hardening, while overhead/tiny-relax handling and profile gate-control enforcement become stricter.

 On the lean-install side, observability alerting imports now stay safe when requests is unavailable.
 Documentation command-runner security checks and pip-audit execution are enforced, remaining certification wording is replaced with evaluation terminology, and calibration policy/preset guidance is clarified.
-If your workflow depends on fail-closed reporting and repeatable CLI behavior, this release should feel quieter and less ambiguous than the generated changelog format this post originally shipped with.
+If your workflow depends on fail-closed reporting and repeatable CLI behavior, this release should feel quieter and less ambiguous.

 For the immutable release record, read the tagged CHANGELOG.md for v0.3.12.